-Heart failure (HF) is categorized into acute or chronic, and both settings are the focus of this report.
-While much progress has been made in the pharmacological management of HF, it mainly relates to chronic HF (CHF) with reduced ejection fraction (HFrEF); a significant unmet need remains for CHF with preserved ejection fraction (HFpEF).
-In addition, the treatment of acute HF (AHF) is dominated by older, generic products.
-This report provides insights into the continued uptake of Entresto and the potential of several new therapies for CHF (Boehringer Ingelheim/Eli Lilly’s Jardiance, AstraZeneca’s Farxiga, Bayer/MSD’s vericiguat, Amgen/Cytokinetics’s omecamtiv mecarbil, and Lexicon Pharmaceuticals’ Zynquista) over the 2018-2028 forecast period.
-In addition, we assess how the AHF market will evolve given the lack of new drug launches.
+Heart failure (HF) is classified as acute or chronic, and both settings are the focus of this report.
+Although much progress has been made in the pharmacological management of HF, it mainly relates to chronic HF (CHF), particularly HF with reduced ejection fraction (HFrEF); significant unmet need remains in the treatment of HF with preserved ejection fraction (HFpEF).
+Additionally, the treatment of acute HF (AHF) is dominated by old, generic products.
+This report provides insights into the current and future CHF and AHF therapy markets, the performance of current market leader Entresto, and the expected dynamics of the HFrEF and HFpEF therapy markets following the entries of several new therapies (Boehringer Ingelheim / Eli Lilly’s Jardiance, AstraZeneca’s Farxiga, Bayer / Merck Sharp & Dohme’s vericiguat, Amgen / Cytokinetics’ omecamtiv mecarbil, and Bayer’s finerenone).
+This report also assesses how the AHF market will evolve given the lack of new drug launches in this patient population.

-- How large is the treatable heart failure population and how will the size of the diagnosed population change over time?
+- How large are the treatable AHF, HFrEF, and HFpEF populations, and how will diagnosis rates change over time?

 - What is the state of treatment in heart failure?
 What are the most important drugs and why?
 What clinical needs remain unfulfilled?

 - How will the use of Entresto evolve over the forecast period?

 - How will the treatment of HFpEF change following the launches of the first evidence-based drugs for this population?

 - For which emerging therapies do thought leaders express the most enthusiasm, and what level of market penetration can they expect?